-If you want to learn if this Church's story might resonate with your own story, or if you want to better understand why you are drawn here and how your own story is (or can be) part of the larger story of our Church, then explore this series, Christianity in Episcopal Tints.
+If you want to learn if this Church's story might resonate with your own story, or if you want to better understand why you are drawn here, and how your own story is (or can be) part of the larger story of our Church, then explore this series.

 A Guide to the Sacraments.
 John Macquarrie.
 Continuum, New York, 1998

 Christian Spirituality.
 Alister E. McGrath.
 Blackwell Publishers, 1999

 Christian Theology.
 An Introduction.
 Second Edition.
 Alister E. McGrath.
 Blackwell Publishers.
 1997

 Christian Theology.
 Second Edition.
 Millard J. Erickson.
 Baker Books.
 1998

 Exploring Christian Spirituality.
 An Ecumenical Reader.
 Ed. by Kenneth Collins.
 Baker Books, 2000

 Introduction to Theology.
 Revised Edition.
 Owen C. Thomas.
 Morehouse Publishing.
 Harrisburg.
 1983

 The Anglican Vision.
 The New Church's Teaching Series, Volume 1.
 James E. Griffiss, Cowley, Boston.
 1997